eblerjana/pangenie/README.md

 ## Remarks

 * PanGenie is designed for whole genome genotyping, i.e. using the full set of variants as input rather than restricting to certain regions and/or variant types.
 In case you want to genotype a certain genomic region only (which is not the ideal use case for PanGenie), make sure the provided reference genome as well as the provided reads only contain data for these respective regions.
+* PanGenie can only genotype diploid genomes.
+It cannot be used for polyploid samples.

 ## Runtime and memory usage